Table of Contents

 Decide What You Want from Your HVAC Franchise

-No matter the trade—whether HVAC, plumbing, or electrical—the business principles of starting a franchise remain the same.
+No matter the trade—whether HVAC service, plumbing, or electrical—the business principles of starting a franchise remain the same.

-“The ultimate question as a consultant and business owner is: What do you want?” says Ellen Rohr, a long-time business consultant and Chief Operating Officer of ZOOM DRAIN Franchising, which has grown to 18 locations across the U.S.
+“The ultimate question as a consultant and business owner is: What do you want?” says Ellen Rohr, a long-time business consultant and Chief Operating Officer of ZOOM DRAIN Franchising, which has grown to 18 locations across the United States.